hammerheim-game/hammerheim-rules/3-warbands/dwarven-treasure-hunters.md

 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |
 3 4 3 3 4 1 2 1 9
-Weapons/Armor: Dwarf Warriors may be equipped with weapons and armor chosen from the Dwarf Warrior equipment list.
+Weapons/Armour: Dwarf Warriors may be equipped with weapons and armour chosen from the Dwarf Warrior equipment list.

 0-5 Dwarf Thunderers